 IMF 2012 (p14): David Barrow challenge was treated fairly with non-bolded proxy advice in fine print well below the voting boxes.

 Woolworths 2010: a ballot was held for candidate list and numbering was fine along with spacing.
-Chairman's proxy advice was very fine print and no bold or use of the word "against", but there was mention of "no vacancy" on the ballot paper.
+Chairman's proxy advice was very fine print and no bold or use of the word "against", but there was a mention of "no vacancy" on the ballot paper.

 Santos 2011: perfectly fair numbering and box placement and just a bolded AGAINST underneath explaining the chairman's intentions but not too bad in the circumstances.